Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 Rudas – Open seven days/week 0600-2200; Day ticket with locker ~ $18-22 (depending weekday or weekend)

 Gellért – Open seven days/week 0600-2000; Day ticket with locker ~ $20

-Visiting Budapest truly has been one of the best solo trips I’ve taken.
-I left with my heart full and wallet empty.
-With so much to see and do, there’s no way you could be bored of Hungarian’s capital.
-Budapest has so much to offer, I didn’t even scratch the surface.
-And for that reason, I will be back to visit again.
+Visiting Budapest was truly one of the best trips solo trips I’ve been on.
+It reminded me that Eastern Europe is worthy of being explored and that being in a cheap city, allows you to take your time, slow down, and explore in-depth.
+With so much to see and do, there’s no way you could be bored when visiting Hungary’s capital.
+Budapest has so much to offer and while four days was plenty of time, I didn’t even begin to scratch the surface.
+And for that reason, I plan to spend 4 days in Budapest again…

-For more on Budapest make sure to read 10 Things to See and Do in Budapest
+Looking for more on Budapest?
+Make sure to check out 10 Things to See and Do in Budapest As a Solo Traveler